 Other forms are less common.
-According to the National Cancer Institute, there are over 100 types of cancer.
+According to the National Cancer Institute, there are

 Cancer development and cell division

 For example, sarcomas develop in bones or soft tissues, while carcinomas form in cells that cover internal or external surfaces in the body.
-Basal cell carcinomas develop in the skin, while adenocarcinomas can form in the breast.
+Basal cell carcinomas develop in the skin, while adenocarcinomas can form in the glands.

 When cancerous cells spread to other parts of the body, the medical term for this is metastasis.